sclevine/agouti/README.md

 ```bash
 $ brew install selenium-server-standalone
 ```
 If you encounter issues with Safari, [see this thread](https://code.google.com/p/selenium/issues/detail?can=2&q=7933&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&id=7933).
+If you are on OS X, consider running `brew update` before installing these drivers.

-To use the `matcher` package, which provides Gomega matchers:
+To use the `matchers` package, which provides Gomega matchers, you need Gomega:
 ```bash
 $ go get github.com/onsi/gomega
 ```
-To use the `dsl` package, which defines tests that can be run with Ginkgo:
+To use the `dsl` package, you must have Ginkgo installed:
 ```bash
 $ go get github.com/onsi/ginkgo/ginkgo
 ```